Master Blackjack Rules & Odds

 This side wager requires the player to have as many 7 cards as possible, based on their starting hand.
 The more 7s you have, the better the payout, as follows:

-Just like the Lucky Lucky side bet, Top 3 also looks into the first two cards of the player together with the upcard belonging to the dealer to create a hand consisting of three cards.
+Top 3 also looks into the first two cards of the player together with the up-card belonging to the dealer to create a hand consisting of three cards.
 Should the winning hands be made up of a suited three of a kind, non-suited three of a kind, or straight flush, then the player will score a win.

 The buster side bet relies on the dealer going bust, with payouts increasing depending on how many cards are used.
 For example, if the dealer goes bust after five cards, the payout is typically 4:1, whereas if they go bust after eight or more cards, the payout can be 250:1.

 Choosing an amount to bet with can be slightly challenging, but your range depends heavily on the Blackjack table you’re betting.
-Typically, this can range between C$10 to C$1,000.
+Typically, this can range between $10 to $1,000.

 You’ve placed your wager and are now ready to play.
 The dealer will deal two cards to you and have one card dealt to themselves at the start of the game.
-The next sub-sections will explain two instances that you’ll encounter once the dealer has dealt the cards.
+The next subsections will explain two instances that you’ll encounter once the dealer has dealt the cards and other blackjack dealing rules.

 If we’re talking about side bet options, then this means you’ve made won some of your money back but need to make another move.
 This will be explained in the next step.